pixolin/scroll-to-anchor/README.md

 ## Installation ##

 You can install **Scroll to Anchor** automatically from the plugin directory, or by uploading the files manually to your server.
-After activating **Scroll to Anchor** check the settings at the bottom of the menu **Settings > Reading**.
+After activating **Scroll to Anchor** check the settings at the bottom of the WordPress menu **Settings > Reading**.

 For uninstall, just deactivate and delete the plugin.
 Remember to delete the shortcodes you may have added using the plugin.